-You can use the City of Saint Paul Geographic Information System (GISmo) to create your own map.
+The City offers a variety of maps of the city, including City Council Wards, District Councils, Library Locations, and other options.
+Please visit www.stpaul.gov/maps for more.
+You can also use Ramsey County Geographic Information System (GIS) to create your own map.
 This is an interactive program that allows you to designate the map location and the features included on your map.
-To access GISmo, go to gis.ci.stpaul. mn.us/gis/gismo public.